nicholaswmin/dyno/README.md

 ## Metrics

-The benchmarker comes with a statistical measurement system
+The benchmarker comes with a statistical measurement system.
-which aids in diagnosing bottlenecks.

 Some metrics are recorded by default;
 others can be recorded by the user within a task thread.